Updated October 2, 2017. Originally Posted November 2016.

 Make out sessions are no fun with sunburned lips.

 Contacts can be a pain, especially in polluted cities.
 Eyeglasses might be a better choice.

 I don’t know anything about makeup, but try to limit it to the essentials.

 Some souvenirs are no fun.
 If you play your cards right, you might need to buy in bulk.
 Eighth-grade safety tip: Don’t keep condoms in your wallet because it makes them break down quicker.

 Travel Febreze/Fabric Freshener

 This is good for freshening up your clothes.
 I like the travel-sized Febreze To Go.

 You never know when you’ll be out.
 This is something you really want to get.

 Wet Wipes/Baby Wipes

+Hopefully you won’t need them, but they are good to have.
 I like the Cottonelle Fresh Flushable Wipes because they come individually wrapped, so they’re super easy to pack.
-These things are a lifesaver.

 Hostels aren’t the cleanest places you’ll ever visit…